dvidelabs/config/README.md

     config push origin
     config push myotherhost

-When loggin in to the remote host after a push, use `config-sync` and optionally `config-alts` as discussed below.
+The remote repo name can be given as an upload argument.

-Changes on the remote host can be added as usal and `config pull myotherhost` moves changes in the opposite direction.
+When logging in to the remote host after a push, use `config-sync` and optionally `config-alts` as discussed below.

 ## config-sync

-After pushing changes to a remote host or pulling the local host, the home directory needs to be updated on the affectd host:
+After pushing changes to a remote host the home directory needs to be updated on the affected host using:

     config-sync

-does this - and also handles alternative configuations based on OS etc.
+Any OS specific configurations are automatically linked if the `config-alts` mechanism is being used.

-- see below.
-Please inspect the script and make sure it works with your mode of operation because it does call --reset on the branch - otherwise the sync does seem to work correctly.
+Please inspect the script and make sure it works with your mode of operation because it does call --reset on the branch - otherwise the sync does not seem to work correctly.

-`config-sync` is also used after fetching or pulling a change from a remote host.
+`config-sync` is also used after fetching or pulling a change from a remote host:

-    config push origin
+    config pull myotherhost

 When logging in to the remote host, the latest changes only reside in the git repository, not in the home directory.